Custom Domain Setup

 We recommend you only choose this option if you are a "techie" and understand domains, subdomains and CNAME records etc. Using a Custom Domain will not improve SEO since the CNAME record redirects your members back to ProductDyno.com

 You can add any domain or subdomain that you own for your ProductDyno product.
+Please note: This CANNOT be the same domain/subdomain used in External Content

 Using domain names